ivmfnal/data_dispatcher/docs/ui.rst

 Creating project
 ................

 A Data Dispatcher project is a collection of files to process.
-There are two ways to provide the list of files to process.
+There are three ways to provide the list of files to process.
 One is to specify a MetaCat query and create the project from the resulting file set:

     .. code-block:: shell

-        $ dd create project <inline MetaCat query>
+        $ dd project create <inline MetaCat query>

         # Examples:
-        $ dd create project files from dune:all limit 100
+        $ dd project create files from dune:all limit 100
-        $ dd create project files from dune:all where 'namespace="protodune-sp"' skip 3000 limit 10
+        $ dd project create files from dune:all where 'namespace="protodune-sp"' skip 3000 limit 10

-        $ dd create project -q <file with MetaCat MQL query>
+        $ dd project create -q <file with MetaCat MQL query>

-A project can be created with explicit list of files, specified either as a list of their DIDs (namespace:name):
+A project can be created with explicit list of files, specified as a text file with list of DIDs (namespace:name), one DID per line:

     .. code-block:: shell